Electronic Data Processing Test (EDPT)

 Arithmetic Word Problems

 The arithmetic word problem questions are just that -- word problems.
 The questions incorporate a lot of extraneous information into the wording and one has to be able to pull out the information needed and discard the garbage.
-I found that the questions themselves did not require an extremely high level of mathematical ability (algebra, some geometry and maybe a tiny knowledge of physics), though each test form could differ in the types of questions given.
+The questions themselves did not require an extremely high level of mathematical ability (algebra, some geometry and maybe a tiny knowledge of physics), though each test form could differ in the types of questions given.

 As in any other Multiple Choice test, one could probably eliminate one or two answers quite quickly and then plug the remaining answers into the equation to determine the correct answer.
 This method takes a while longer, so wait until all easier questions have been answered and go back at the end if time remains.